zohaib87/xe-theme/readme.txt

 == Changelog ==
 ----- v2.1.3 ------------
-New Added: Demo data in one click import for development.
+Fixed: Demo data in one click import for development.
 Fixed: Build folder now can be changed from config.json

 ----- v2.1.2 ------------